 Create a Rewards System

-If your child participates in school music, you have two choices for the summer: enroll them in private music lessons or stand-in as their teacher during the summer months.
-Taking lessons with a qualified instructor, such as a teacher at The Lesson Studio at Music & Arts, can help prevent that summer slump.
+If your child participates in private music lessons, now is not the time to quit!
+If your student normally takes lessons privately or in school, you’d now have one choice: stand-in as their teacher during the summer months.
+Continuing to take lessons with a qualified instructor at The Lesson Studio at Music & Arts can help prevent that summer slump.

 One thing many music teachers do to help motivate their students to practice is establish a rewards system.
 Some parents use a token system, while others get a bit more creative.
 Whether you create a number wreath or establish a different system that works for you and your family, it’s important that your child feels rewarded for a job well done.
 As for the rewards, they can be small rewards (ice cream cones or special treats) throughout the summer or one large reward (a family trip to a theme park) at the end of the season.
 Regardless of the rewards or the system, focus on encouraging your child to meet their goals throughout the summer.

 Consistency is key when it comes to setting a practice schedule.
 Unfortunately, the summer months aren’t usually as structured as the rest of the school year.
 For this reason, try setting a general time frame (instead of a set hour during the day) when your child should fit in their practicing.
 For example, instead of creating a schedule where your child practices between 10-11 A.M. everyday, ask them to practice for an hour after breakfast.
 Additionally, make sure your child’s scheduled practice “time” works for them.
 Some children concentrate better in the morning while others’ creative juices flow later in the afternoon.
 As long as the practicing is consistent, that’s all that really matters.